expertanalytics/xal/content/about/employees/asmund/index.md

 Director and a Senior Consultant in Expert Analytics.
 His main areas of technical expertise spans from advanced mathematical software development through web programming to scripting, and from administration of advanced ICT solutions and configuration management to operational work.
-Both through education and practical hands-on experience he has developed strong analytical skills within his fields of expertise. Åsmund holds a PhD in Scientific Computing and a MSc in applied mathematics.
+Through education and practical hands-on experience he has developed strong analytical skills within his fields of expertise. Åsmund holds a PhD in Scientific Computing and a MSc in applied mathematics.